google-deepmind/pysc2/docs/environment.md

 of the available function is valid this frame.
 Each action is a single `FunctionCall` in `pysc2.lib.actions` with all its arguments filled.

 The full set of types and functions are defined in `pysc2.lib.actions`.
 The set of functions is hard coded and limited to just the actions that humans have taken, as seen by a large number of replays.
-It lists both general and specific functions such that the many forms of cancel are exposed as a single action.

 Hard coding the functions means that actions created in custom maps won't be usable until they are added to `pysc2.lib.actions`.

 The semantic meaning of these actions can mainly be found by searching:
 [liquipedia.net/starcraft2](http://liquipedia.net/starcraft2/) or
 [starcraft.wikia](http://starcraft.wikia.com/).

+#### List of actions

 To see which actions exist run: